zdover23/ceph/doc/security/process.rst

    notification to the list members prior to the release date.
 The CVE fix details will be included in the release notes, which will be linked in the public announcement.
 #.
-Commits will be handled in a private repository for review and
+A private repository will be used to review and test commits that address
-   testing and a new patch version will be released from this private repository.
+   security vulnerabilities.
+A new patch version will be released from this private repository when the process of reviewing and testing is complete.
 #.
 If a vulnerability is unintentionally already fixed in the public
    repository, a few days are given to downstream stakeholders/vendors to prepare for updating before the public disclosure.